Are Ladybugs Good Luck?

 Appearance: Mexican bean beetles have a similar size and shape to ladybugs, with a yellowish-orange color and 16 black spots.
 However, unlike ladybugs, they are herbivores.

 Behavior: These beetles feed on the leaves of bean plants, causing significant damage to crops.
-Their feeding leaves characteristic lace-like patterns on leaves, a sign of their presence.
+Their feeding leaves behind characteristic lace-like patterns on leaves.

 Impact: Unlike beneficial ladybugs, Mexican bean beetles are harmful to agriculture and are considered a pest.